-Place Blade
+Place Blade of Screwdriver Here

-release the two tabs at the back of the box from the bottom panel of the washer.
+Slide the box forward to release the two tabs at the back of the box from the bottom panel of the washer.
 (Fig. 4-27)

 Open the door on the control box to access to the test points of the Motor Control Unit.
 (Fig. 4-28)